fsdn-projects/FSDN/README.md

 When this option is enabled, it complements missing arguments or tuple elements.
 For instance, `a * c` matches `a * c` and also `a * b * c` where `b` includes `a` and `c`.

+### `single-letter-as-variable` option

+When this option is enabled, it treats one letter type name as type variable name.
+For instance, `t list` is equal to `'t list`.

 ## Query format specifications of F#

 ### Supported API signatures